 People with adjustment disorder often struggle with symptoms of major depression or anxiety in the months following major life trauma.
 Symptoms can persist for up to six months following the event.
 During this time, many people find that short-term participation in several types of therapy can help relieve this stress disorder.

 Adjustment disorder is one of the more common mental health diagnoses.
 A worldwide survey of psychiatrists found that over 50% of practitioners surveyed made the diagnosis at least once per week.
 (1)

 Despite this, it does not appear to be a commonly researched problem and so data about the actual prevalence of the disorder is scarce.
 The available research suggests that around 1 to 2% of people experience adjustment disorder.
 (2)

 Adjustment disorder is an emotional or behavioral reaction to a stressful event.
 Some examples of stressful events that might trigger symptoms are:

-- Losing a friend or relative
+- Death of a loved one, friend or relative

 - Relationship problems